• a complete thrombolytic protocol typically involves:

 Minor bleeding (at the injection site, gingival bleeding, hematuria, etc.)

-• patients treated with IVT should be monitored for bleeding at the injection site, from the gingiva, gastrointestinal tract (GIT), urogenital tract (UGT), etc.
+• patients treated with IVT should be monitored for any bleeding at the injection site, from the gums, gastrointestinal tract (GIT), urogenital tract (UGT), etc.

 • minor bleeding (e.g., gingival bleeding) does not require discontinuation of IVT

-• should bleeding progress, check hemocoagulation and platelet count and proceed to the next section
+• should bleeding progress, check the hemocoagulation and platelet count and proceed to the next section

 • to assess whether the thrombolytic effect persists, assess: